 The reason for this is something that Derbyshire relegated to a footnote several pages before (p.
 335, 128).
 If you look at the logarithmic integral, its primary definition is

-(Abramowitz & Stegun 5.1.3) where Ei is a particular exponential integral which Matlab does have, although that fact is not so obvious and you need the symbolic toolbox.
+(Abramowitz & Stegun 5.1.3) where Ei is a particular exponential integral which Matlab does have, although that fact is not so obvious and you need the symbolic toolbox. [there is a workaround for Ei, see below].
 However, there is a 2pi ambiguity when taking the log, since for any integer n, log(z) and log(z)+2*pi*i*n are equally valid answers.
 That means that Ei(logz)) depends on n and you have to pin down the actual angle.

 If z = Ae^(i*b) where b is restricted to the range -pi<b<=pi in the first place, then Li(z) and Ei(log(z)) give the same result.